CodeWorx/ficos-campaign-manager/README.md

 © 2025 FICOS.
 All Rights Reserved.

 This software is licensed to FICOS and cannot be redistributed, copied, or modified without permission.

 ---

 ## 📞 Support

 For issues or questions:
-- Email: support@ficos.com
+- Email: Nic@DegenSend.com
+- X: x.com/@NicsHODLN
+- Github: github.com/slacker1979
 - Documentation: See `SIMPLE_GUIDE.md`

 ---